jadewebb/Healthcare_Q_and_A/README.md

    - 16412 samples of consumer medical question-answer pairs about diseases, drugs, and other medical entities, extracted from 12 trusted medical websites

-      - Subset of the original 47457 sample MedQuAD dataset, as samples under the MedlinePlus copyright were removed
+      - Subset of the original 47457 sample MedQuAD dataset, as samples under the MedlinePlus copyright were omitted

 ## Preprocessing